24 Breathtaking Waterfalls You’ll Find in Oregon

 - Alias: Upper Horsetail Falls

-- Popularity: Given the accessibility of this waterfall, it can be quite crowded, so we advise going early during the week for a quieter experience.
+- Popularity: Given this waterfall's accessibility, it can be quite crowded, so we advise going early in the week for a quieter experience.

 Oregon Waterfalls You Can Swim In